andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

   <figcaption class="figure-caption">The view from house right</figcaption>
 </figure>

-Byron Woods, the theater & dance critic for INDY Week, a Durham-based independent newspaper, in his review opined, "flashy movers on a serpentine catwalk execute a slow pan across a landscape of mindless consumerism in Mark Haim’s roast, 'This Land Is Your Land,' at the Nasher Museum."

 During my first viewing of the Paris recording I was floored by a connection between Woody Guthrie's *This Land Is Your Land* and what I considered to be the most powerful section of Mark's.
 When I asked Mark about this connection he